-Often, an agent answers the phone on a particular day and they get the lead.
+Often, an agent answers the phone on a particular day, and they get the lead.
 This is not ideal if the Realtor has never seen your home before and the buyer is asking specific questions about the property.

 - How will you communicate with me regarding your efforts?

 One of the biggest complaints nationally towards Realtors is a lack of communication.
 You will want to find out how the Realtor will keep in contact with you.

-- Do you have a feedback system and if so, how does it work?
+- Do you have a feedback system, and if so, how does it work?

 - How readily accessible will you be?
 Do you have a cell phone that I can reach you on when I need to?

 Real Estate is a business that people should be able to reach the person they hired to sell their home.
 A Realtor who has a phone that can receive email understands the importance of rapid communication.
 You want to make sure your agent will be taking your calls as they come in.
-For some reason many Realtors never answer their phone.
+For some reason, many Realtors never answer their phones.
 This is not a good sign!

-- Once the offer is accepted will you be attending all the inspections on my home?
+- Once the offer is accepted, will you be attending all the inspections on my home?

-A full service Realtor should be at the home inspection, bank appraisal, etc. You are paying this person a lot of money.
+A full-service Realtor should be at the home inspection, bank appraisal, etc. You are paying this person a lot of money.
 Make sure they earn it!
 They have a fiduciary responsibility to YOU!